Semiotics: Modern and contemporary

 Jakob von Uexküll (1864–1944) pioneered the study of animal and plant semiosis.
 He understood the interaction between organism and environment as a process of sign exchange in which individuals respond to cues that are relevant to their species-specific needs and capacities.
 Uexküll argued that different species inhabit distinct perceptual worlds based on their selective interpretation of cues.
 Thomas A. Sebeok (1920–2001) relied on Uexküll's ideas to establish biosemiotics as a branch of semiotics, covering sign processes within and between organisms, such as animals, plants, and fungi.

 Roman Jakobson (1896–1982) contributed to various schools of thought, including Russian formalism, the Prague School, and the Copenhagen School.
 Adopting structuralism, he reinterpreted Saussure's dyadic model and later incorporated Peircean ideas, such as an emphasis on contextual factors.
-(Note: Jacobson also examined the different components and functions of communication.)
+(Note: Jakobson also examined the different components and functions of communication.)
 Yuri Lotman (1922–1993) engaged in cultural semiotics, analyzing cultural formations in terms of models that showcase distinctive features of their origin culture.
 Umberto Eco (1932–2016) understood semiotics as the study of communicative processes in culture, focusing the field on conventional codes.
 He explored the idea of unlimited semiosis, according to which the interpretation of signs is an open-ended process leading to further signs.
-Jacques Derrida (1930–2004) was an influential proponent of poststructuralism.
+Jacques Derrida (1930–2004) was an influential proponent of post-structuralism.
 He developed the method of deconstruction to discover internal ambiguities and contradictions within texts.
 The second half of the 20th century saw the emergence of many journals dedicated to semiotics, while international institutions, such as the International Association for Semiotic Studies, were established.
+With the rise of digital media in the late 20th century, semiotic approaches have been used to study how the internet shapes communication and perceptions of reality, including phenomena such as the use of emojis and the spread of internet memes.